openimis/solution-builder/README.md

      ```

 3. **Run the Script:**
-   - Save the script as `menu_builder.py` in the same directory as `solution.json` and the module files.
+   - Save the script as `build_solution.py` in the same directory as `solution.json` and the module files.
    - Open a terminal or command prompt and navigate to the directory.
    - Run the script using the command:
      ```bash
-     python menu_builder.py
+     python3 build_solution.py
      ```

 4. **View the Output:**